Why All Manufacturers Build Their MES System — Part 2

 • All plant floor assets integrated for data collection

-• Complete MES functionality on $25M production asset
+• Complete MES functionality on a $25M production asset

 • Immediate ROI demonstration and customer buy-in